 If only there were some way to say simultaneously: "Yes, man is in a way his own project and he does make himself.
 But also there are limits upon what he can make himself into.
 The 'project' is predetermined biologically for all men; it is to become a man.
 He cannot adopt as his project for himself to become a chimpanzee.
 Or even a female.
 Or a baby.
 The right label would have to combine the humanistic, the transpersonal, and the transhuman (Maslow, 1970e, p. xvii).

-Man has a higher nature which is just as "instinctoid" as his lower nature, and that this higher nature includes the need for meaningful work, for responsibility, for creativeness, for being fair and just, for doing what is worthwhile and for preferring to do it well.
-(Maslow, 1966d).
+No, it is rather a clear confrontation of one basic set of orthodox values by another newer system of values which claims to be not only more efficient but also more true.
+It draws some of the truly revolutionary consequences of the discovery that human nature has been sold short, that man has a higher nature which is just as "instinctoid" as his lower nature, and that this higher nature includes the needs for meaningful work, for responsibility, for creativeness, for being fair and just, for doing what is worthwhile and for preferring to do it well.
+(Maslow, 1968l. p.
+222).

 Maslow puts up a vigorous case for man's animal nature, pointing out that the anti-social emotions—hostility, jealousy, etc.—result from frustration of more basic impulses for love and security and belonging, which ate in themselves desirable (Rogers, 1961, p.
 91).